Chiral Algebras of (0,2) Models: Sheaf theory of perturbative chiral algebras

 This is the space of closed forms $\CH$ of type $(3,0) \oplus (2,1)$ modulo those that can be written as $\CH = dT'$ with a globally defined $(2,0)$-form $T'$.
 It actually parametrizes the conformally invariant $Q$-closed term

 which depends on $T$ only through $\CH$ perturbatively.
 We can add this term to our action.
-Doing so deforms the chiral algebra unless $T$ is globally defined.
+Then the chiral algebra is deformed unless $T$ is globally defined.
 Still, we can always set $T$ to zero locally by subtracting a globally defined $T'$.
 Combined with flattening the metric, this turns the action locally into the free theory form.
-Therefore, the effect of this term can be treated---and is necessarily included---in the present framework.
+Therefore, the effect of this term can be treated --- and is necessarily included --- in the present framework.

 Up to this point, we have implicitly worked in some coordinate neighborhood of $\Sigma$.
-The sheaf $\CAh$ of chiral algebras in this case (when $\Sigma \iso \C$) is known as a sheaf of chiral differential operators \cite{Malikov:1998dw, MR1748287}.
+The sheaf $\CAh$ of chiral algebras in this case (or when $\Sigma \iso \C$) is known as a sheaf of chiral differential operators \cite{Malikov:1998dw, MR1748287}.
 In order to reconstruct the chiral algebra globally on $\Sigma$, one has to glue sheaves of chiral differential operators patch by patch over $\Sigma$.
 This amounts to gluing free $\beta\gamma$ systems over $\Sigma \times X$.
 The obstruction thus takes values in

 A part of it depends on both $\Sigma$ and $X$, and corresponds to the $c_1(\Sigma) c_1(X)/2$ anomaly.
-The moduli of the sheaf of chiral algebras are parametrized by
+Likewise, the moduli are parametrized by

-\subsection{Conformal Anomaly}
+\subsection{Conformal anomaly}

 Previously, we claimed that the chiral algebra lacks invariance under holomorphic reparametrizations when $c_1(X) \neq 0$, arguing that in that case perturbative corrections would annihilate the classical $Q$-cohomology class $[T_{zz}]$ together with another class $[\del_z\theta]$ via the relation $[Q, T_{zz}] = \del_z\theta$.
 However, we could not really exclude the possibility that $\theta$ turns out to be zero and $T_{zz}$ remains $Q$-closed.
 Let us check that this does not happen using the tool developed in this section.